 - D. The Commission shall permit each candidate, including write-in candidates, to a race that is the subject of a recount, to be present at and oversee the conduct of the recount.
 The candidate may also designate a representative to oversee the recount.
 Candidates must notify the Commission in writing of the identity of their representative at the recount.
 Such notice must be submitted to the Commission prior to the commencement of the recount.
 Such representatives may observe and take notes on the recount procedure, but may not disrupt the conduct of the recount by the Commission. - E. The Election Commission shall determine the method by which ballots are to be recounted, which vote recount may be by machine, and may be performed by a contractor on behalf of the Commission. - F. Upon completion of the recount, the Commission shall prepare a certification of the results of the recount which shall be signed by the Commission Chairperson upon a majority vote of the Commission.
 The recount certification shall set forth following information regarding the race results that are the subject of the recount: the number of ballots cast, the number of invalid ballots eliminated, the total number of valid ballots, the votes received by each candidate and the person elected to office in the race that was the subject of the recount.
 The Commission's recount certification shall include signature lines for the General Council Chair and Secretary indicating their acceptance of the Commission's election recount results and certification.
-A form for Election Commission certification of the recount shall be transmitted to the Chairman and Secretary of the General Council by noon on the day following the completion of the recount.
-The Chairman and Secretary of the General Council shall accept the certification of the recount.
-The Chairman and Secretary of the General Council shall accept the certification of the recount.
+A form for Election Commission certification of election recount results is attached as an Appendix to this Code.
+This certification of the recount shall be transmitted to the Chairman and Secretary of the General Council by noon on the day following the completion of the recount.
 The Chairman and Secretary of the General Council shall accept the certification of the recount and submit it to the Board of Trustees by 4:00 p.m. on the day they receive the Commission's certification of the recount.